fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusioncharts-net-data-labels.md

 Data labels are the names you assign to data points on the X-axis.
 In FusionCharts.NET, apart from setting values for the data labels, you can also apply several types of formatting to them.

-Refer to the image below:

 ![Data labels]({% site.baseurl %}/images/fusioncharts-net-data-labels.png)

 ## Customize Data Labels

-In FusionCharts.NET, you can customize data labels in the following ways with the help of different instance methods of the `LabelFormatting` object (which accepts a string argument) under the `Data` object, which is in turn under the `visualisationObj` object:
+In FusionCharts.NET, you can customize data labels in the following ways with the help of different instance methods of the `LabelFormatting` object (which accepts a string argument) under the `Data` object, which is in turn under the `visualizationObj` object:

 ### Show/Hide Data Labels